Core messages

 What are the most common thyroid diseases?

 The most common thyroid diseases are hypothyroidism and hyperthyroidism.
-Both affect hormone levels and can lead to symptoms such as fatigue or weight changes.
+Both affect the hormonal balance and can lead to symptoms such as fatigue or weight changes.

-Typical symptoms of a thyroid dysfunction are weight fluctuations, fatigue, nervousness and concentration problems.
+Typical symptoms of a thyroid dysfunction include weight fluctuations, fatigue, nervousness, and concentration problems.
 A blood test for thyroid hormones provides precise information.

 What can I do to support my thyroid health?